1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $31,000

 Making It Happen is an outcome-based risk management training to help producers understand and incorporate financial management tools into their business practices.
 The primary Risk Management Education Objective is to reduce financial risks that threaten farm profitability by building business knowledge and allowing for greater resiliency.
-The training will provide producers the tools –– and the ability to use them –– to improve decision-making.
-Participants will learn and apply financial management tools to their business that will help them answer questions such as: “Can I pay my bills?”, “Is a capital investment worth it?”, “Is this the right price?”, or “Should I add a new product line?”
-The training consists of two webinars, two trainings, and follow-on coaching, one-on-one assistance and learning tips, for 45 farmers and steps to ensure results verification.
-The target audience will reside in urban and rural areas of Massachusetts and New York’s Hudson Valley, including small and beginning farmers, sustainable and socially disadvantaged producers, and producers of value-added goods.
-The expected results are that 85% will increase their understanding of and use the financial management tools, and 65% will incorporate at least one tool into their business practices.
+The training provided producers with the tools –– and the ability to use them –– to improve decision-making.
+Participants learned and applied financial management tools to their business that helped them answer questions such as: “Can I pay my bills?”, “Is a capital investment worth it?”, “Is this the right price?”, or “Should I add a new product line?”
+The training consisted of two webinars, two trainings, and optional follow-on one-on-one assistance; an online session was also offered.
+There were 28 in-person and 12 online participants for a total of 40.
+Participants resided in Massachusetts (59%), New York (11%), VT (12%), CT (3%), and ME (3%), with an additional 12% outside the Northeast.
+Participants included small and beginning farmers, sustainable and socially disadvantaged producers, and producers of value-added goods.
+After the training, 74% of respondents reported an increase in understanding of the financial management tools, and 91% reported incorporating at least one tool into their business practices.

 7. Mitigating Production and Environmental Risks through Best Management of Subsurface Tile